asterics/AsTeRICS-Grid-Boards/README.md

 # Predefined actions

-The folder `predefined_actions` contains metadata about [Predefined actions](https://github.com/asterics/AsTeRICS-Grid/blob/master/docs/documentation_user/05_actions.md#predefined-actions) which make the configuration of complex actions (e.g. HTTP requests to an API) more user-friendly.
-Each subfolder of `predefined_actions` contains information about a specific device, or more general an `action group`.
+The folder `predefined_mappings/actions` contains metadata about [Predefined actions](https://github.com/asterics/AsTeRICS-Grid/blob/master/docs/documentation_user/05_actions.md#predefined-actions) which make the configuration of complex actions (e.g. HTTP requests to an API) more user-friendly.
+Each subfolder of `predefined_mappings/actions` contains information about a specific device, or more general an `action group`.
 All data from these folders is merged to `live_predefined_actions.json` for the use within AsTeRICS Grid.

 ## Structure of a predefined action

-This is the JSON structure of a predefined action group, located in a subfolder of `predefined_actions`:
+This is the JSON structure of a predefined action group, located in a subfolder of `predefined_mappings/actions`:
 * `id`: a unique ID of the device or action group, e.g. a specific device with a specific API version like `Shelly_Plus_Plug_S_Gen1_HTTP_API`
 * `name`: the display name for this action group
 * `actions`: an array of actions possible for this action group.
 Each action has these properties: